boltops-tools/sonic/README.md

 # Sonic

+Sonic is a multi-functional tool that helps you manage AWS resources.
 Sonic contains is a group of commands that help debug EC2 instance and ECS containers quickly.

 ## Why Sonic Was Created